 When agent version 10.1 or earlier was installed on Linux, it disabled the iptables service to avoid firewall conflicts unless you added a configuration file that prevented that change.
 However, the iptables service is used for more than just firewall (for example, Docker manages iptables rules as part of its normal operation), so disabling it sometimes had negative consequences.

-With agent version 10.2 and higher, the functionality around iptables has changed.
+With the agent version 10.2 and later, the functionality around iptables has changed.
 The agent no longer disables iptables.
-(If iptables is enabled, it stays enabled after the agent installation.
-If iptables is disabled, it stays disabled.)
-However, if the iptables service is running, the agent requires certain iptables rules, as described below.
+If iptables is enabled, it stays enabled after the agent installation.
+If iptables is disabled, it stays disabled.
+If the iptables service is running, the agent requires certain iptables rules.

 Rules required by the agent